 Who We Are

-The Higher Education Recruitment Consortium is a non-profit organization with a central coordinating office and seventeen regional offices.
+The Higher Education Recruitment Consortium is a non-profit organization with a central coordinating office and nineteen regional offices.
 The central and regional offices work collaboratively on HERC-wide initiatives.

 The Central HERC office is responsible for strategic planning, new HERC development and consultation, website development and oversight, HERC advertising, public relations and brand development, data collection and reporting, establishing and maintaining partnerships, contracts, coordinating the Central HERC Advisory Board and committees, and other HERC-wide initiatives.